-Partnerships work well when relationships between departments and Arm's Length Bodies are open, honest, constructive and based on trust.
+Partnerships work well when relationships between Departments and Arm's Length Bodies are open, honest, constructive and based on trust.
 There is mutual understanding about each other's objectives and clear expectations about the terms of engagement.

-A full copy of the NI Code can be found at Annex 6.
+A full copy of the Northern Ireland Code can be found at Annex 6.

-- 1.3 CJI and the DoJ are committed to: - maintaining open and honest communication and dialogue; - keeping each other informed of any issues, concerns and emerging areas of risk; - acting at all times in the public interest and in line with the values of integrity, honesty, objectivity and impartiality. - 1.4 The effectiveness of this Agreement and the associated Engagement Plan will be reviewed each year by CJI and the DoJ in order to assess whether it is operating as intended and to identify any emerging issues/opportunities for enhancement.
+- 1.3 CJI and the DoJ are committed to: - maintaining open and honest communication and dialogue; - keeping each other informed of any issues and concerns, and of emerging areas of risk; and - acting at all times in the public interest and in line with the values of integrity, honesty, objectivity and impartiality. - 1.4 The effectiveness of this Agreement and the associated Engagement Plan will be reviewed each year by CJI and the DoJ in order to assess whether it is operating as intended and to identify any emerging issues/opportunities for enhancement.
 This can be carried out as part of existing governance arrangements.
-The document will be reviewed formally at least once every three years to ensure it remains fit for purpose and up-to-date in terms of current governance frameworks.
-The formal review will be proportionate to CJI's size and overall responsibilities and will be published on CJI and DoJ websites as soon as practicable following completion.

-1.5 A copy of this agreement has been placed in the Northern Ireland Assembly Library and is available on CJI and DoJ websites.
+The document will be reviewed formally at least once every three years to ensure it remains fit for purpose and up to date in terms of current governance frameworks.
+The formal review will be proportionate to CJI's size and overall responsibilities and will be published on both CJI's and the DoJ's websites as soon as practicable following completion.
+A copy of this agreement has been placed in the Northern Ireland Assembly Library.